imfelixyeung/dse-sba-event-ticketing-system/README.md

   - Communicates to server api
 - Hosted by an express server `node.js`
 > Note: for developing purposes, all dummy users has a purposefully set password of '20151529'

-### Cli
-- Frontend
-- Uses `pascal` to create a web application
-  - Communicates to server api

 # Details
 Details and features of ETS